GregoryAustin/mlgal-unsupervised/README.md

-# Autoencoder that reads FITS data #
+# Autoencoder, and classifier that read FITS data #

 Project for Honours Thesis at UCT

 Gregory Austin
+ASTGRE002